bagder/http3-explained/en/why-earlierdata.md

 In addition to that, QUIC offers "early data" support from the get go which is done to allow more data and it is used more easily than TCP Fast Open.

+With the stream concept, another logical connection to the same host can be done at once without having to wait for the existing one to end first.

 ## TCP Fast Open is problematic

 TCP Fast Open was published as [RFC 7413](https://tools.ietf.org/html/rfc7413)